OCA/vertical-association/membership_extension/README.rst

 Usage
 =====

+Membership categories allow to classify memberships by types, allowing a partner to be member or not of the different categories.
+For example, if you have several levels of partnership (Starter, Silver, Gold) and one product for each one, then partners who buy Silver product will have Silver membership category.
+Afterwords, you can filter Silver members.

 Membership lines are created when a membership product is invoiced, like in Odoo standard version.
 But now users can create a new membership line without creating an invoice.

-Also, users can edit membership line dates and state even an invoice is related with it.
+Also, users can edit membership line dates and state even if an invoice is not related with it.

+You will see a general membership status at partner level that specifies if it's a member of any category or not, and also a detail status per membership category.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot